Agent activity, source quality, customer intent, and human review states were difficult to evaluate together.

 Product strategy, information architecture, workflow design, and visual system.

-A command center that makes agents, evidence, status, and handoffs inspectable.
+A command center that made agent behavior, evidence, status, and handoffs easier to inspect.

 Challenge

-The product had to make AI behavior feel auditable without slowing operators down.
+AI output had to feel auditable without slowing operators down.

 The core UX challenge was reducing ambiguity.
-Operators needed to understand what an agent did, which sources shaped the answer, where confidence was low, and when a human needed to step in.
+Operators needed to understand what an agent did, which sources shaped the answer, where confidence was low, and when human judgment was required.

-I treated the interface as an operational cockpit: dense enough for advanced work, but organized around a few repeatable patterns so status, evidence, and actions stayed predictable.
+I treated the interface as an operational cockpit: dense enough for advanced work, but organized around repeatable patterns so status, evidence, and next actions stayed predictable.

-A dense dashboard that still reads as a command center.
+A dense dashboard that still works as a command center.

-The main view brings volume, transfer reasons, RMA signals, and agent outcomes into one operating surface so teams can spot patterns before opening a detailed review.
+The main view brings transfer reasons, RMA signals, issue distribution, and agent outcomes into one operating surface so teams can spot patterns before opening a detailed review.

 Flow in motion

-Interaction passes showing how operators move from signal to evidence.
+Interaction passes showing how operators move from signal to evidence without losing context.

-The flow shows how status, charts, and issue evidence stay close enough for operators to investigate without losing the dashboard context.
+The flow shows how status, charts, and issue evidence stay connected so operators can investigate without losing the dashboard context.

 Process

-From agent lifecycle mapping to a scalable review system.
+From agent lifecycle mapping to a scalable review model.

 Mapped agent states, failed searches, reviewer needs, and high-risk handoff moments.